eugeneyan84/imager-frontend/README.md

 ### Pre-requisite:

-- Backend has been successfully set up and hosted, with a valid endpoint URL for the frontend to reach.
+- Backend has been successfully set up and hosted, with a valid endpoint URL for the frontend to call upon.
 - A valid API key has been obtained from Google Maps Platform for usage within Imager frontend.

 ### Steps: